 How to Change Account Lockout Duration in Windows 11?

-When someone tries to access your account remotely or locally, this new policy will block the user account for 10 minutes.
+When someone tries to access your account—either locally or remotely—after ten failed login attempts, Windows will block the account for 10 minutes.
+This includes the built‑in Administrator account.

 How to Change Account Lockout Duration in Windows 11 using Group Policy?